The occasional use of 5-HTP at a dose of 50 mg an

 Smokers experience withdrawal symptoms at night, and they have a harder time both falling asleep and waking up.

-Natural dietary supplements as cause
+Natural dietary supplements as cause of insomnia in men

 Diet pills that contain ephedrine type chemicals can lead to insomnia.
 So can the nutrients phenylalanine, tyrosine, alpha lipoic acid, certain hormones such as DHEA and pregnenolone, ginseng and other adaptogenic herbs, tongkat ali, and the anti-depressants St. John's wort and SAM-e.
 High doses of B vitamins and certain nutrients, such as CoQ10 and alpha lipoic acid, act as stimulants.
 High doses of fish oils or krill oil could also be a cause in some individuals.
 Take most of your supplements early in the day, before or with breakfast.